craftcms/docs/docs/commerce/4.x/upgrading.md

 {% endnamespace %}
 ```

-This makes it possible to display multiple payment forms on the same page within the same form tag.
-The `gatewayId` param is used to determine which payment form data to use for payment.
+This makes it possible to display multiple payment gateways’ form fields inside the same `<form>` tag, and the `gatewayId` param still determines which form data should be used.

 ## Zones